Mass media in Israel

 There are over ten different languages in the Israeli media, with Hebrew as the predominant one.
-Press in Arabic caters to the Arab citizens of Israel, with readers from areas including those governed by the Palestinian National Authority.
-During the eighties and nineties, the Israeli press underwent a process of significant change as the media gradually came to be controlled by a limited number of organizations, whereas the papers published by political parties began to disappear.
+Press in Arabic caters to the Arab citizens of Israel, with readers from areas including those governed by the Palestinian Authority.
+During the 1980s and 1990s, the Israeli press gradually came to be controlled by a limited number of organizations, whereas the papers published by political parties started to become defunct.
 Today, three large, privately owned conglomerates based in Tel Aviv dominate the mass media in Israel.

-Censorship in Israel is exercised when it is certain that publication of the item in question would harm public safety.
+Censorship in Israel is exercised when it is certain that publication of the item in question would harm public safety or national security.
 When an item is censored, the newspaper may appeal the censor's ruling to a "committee of three," composed of a member of the public (who serves as the chairman), a representative of the army and a representative of the press.
 The decisions of the committee are binding, and over the years it has in many cases overruled the decision of the censor.

 History

-Ha-Levanon, the first Hebrew-language newspaper in pre-state Israel, was published on February 20, 1863.
+Ha-Levanon, the first Hebrew-language newspaper in pre-state Israel, was published on 20 February 1863.
 It was founded by Yoel Moshe Salomon (later a founder of Petah Tikva) and Michal HaCohen (later a founder of Nahalat Shiv'a).
 About six months later, another Jerusalem weekly, HaHavatzelet, was founded by Yisrael Bak, who established the first Hebrew printing press in Jerusalem.

 An analysis of the press of Palestine under the British Mandate in 1949 states: "Palestine was a special case in journalism.
 No other area with a population of two million, of whom at least 30 percent are illiterate, could boast of 18 morning dailies, three evening papers, and a host of weeklies, bi-weeklies and monthlies."

 In 1952, the International Publishing Company J-M Ltd was established as the state's first book publisher.
 Censorship was regularly enforced in years after independence, throughout the Yom Kippur War and the 1970s.
 In 1986, the government allowed for the establishment of private and commercial media outlets to run in competition with state media.

 In 2012, Reuters correspondent Tova Cohen described Israeli society as "news-obsessed."
 Israel has a high newspaper readership rate, due to a combination of high literacy rate and a cultural interest in politics and current affairs.
 Average weekday readership of newspapers in Israel is around 21 papers per 100 people, although many Israelis end up reading more than one paper.

 Newspapers

-Newspapers in Israel are mostly in Hebrew, but there are also newspapers catering to Arabic speakers, and newspapers catering to immigrants speaking a variety of languages, such as Russian, English and French.
-In 2022, a TGI survey indicated that Israel Hayom, distributed for free, is Israel's most read newspaper, with a 31% weekday readership exposure, followed by Yedioth Ahronoth, with 23.9%, Haaretz with 4.7%, and Maariv with 3.5%.
+Newspapers in Israel are mainly published in Hebrew, but there are also newspapers catering to Arabic speakers, and newspapers catering to immigrants speaking a variety of languages, such as Russian, English, and French.
+In 2022, a TGI survey indicated that Israel Hayom, distributed for free, is Israel's most read newspaper with a 31% weekday readership exposure, followed by Yedioth Ahronoth with 23.9%, Haaretz with 4.7%, and Maariv with 3.5%.